josepramon/tfm-api/data/README.md

 # APPLICATION DATA

-Application data that needs to be loaded to the database.
+Application data that needs to be loaded to the database during the setup.